pusher/pusher-platform-js/README.md

 });
 ```

 The historical items will come through in the subscription in exactly the same way as new items.
-All items will come through in the order they were appended.
+All items will come through in the order they were published.

-The `subscribe` and `append` calls accept other callbacks.
+The `subscribe` and `publish` calls accept other callbacks.
 You can use these for debugging and to inform your user of important events.
 Here is a full example:

 ```js
 notificationsFeed.subscribe({